1) My story begins the year after the Flood,

 Who put faith in the promises of God.

-He had promised His creatures of dust.
+He has promised His creatures of dust.

 107) If the bricks were in the kilns well seasoned.